Drew as a child at the computer.

 Unfortunately, I was 13 and life began to get difficult at home.
 As a nerdy kid, I became more concerned with social acceptance than software.
 Instead of honing my craft, I wasted my teenage years chasing social acceptance—a losing game.

-Finally, I learned to trade the delusion of happiness tomorrow for the discipline of today.
+Finally, I learned to trade the entitlement of tomorrow for the discipline of today.
 In just the past few years of relentless work, I have begun to take back the lost time:

 • Closed 8-figures worth of tech contracts